 Activities

-As part of the trial, a series of complementary activities have been identified and are now in the process of being developed and/or delivered.
-Each activity will be monitored and evaluated against a shared outcomes framework.
+As part of the trial, a series of complementary activities were identified and are being delivered.
+Each activity is being monitored and evaluated against a shared outcomes framework.

 Connect Back resources package